AikBank: History

-In February 2014, a Serbian company Sunoko (subsidiary of MK Group), became the major shareholder of the company with 50.37% of total shares at the time.
-On 1 July 2015, the bank moved its headquarters from Niš to Belgrade, and also changed its legal name to AIK Banka a.d.
+In 2014, a Serbian company Sunoko (subsidiary of MK Group), became the major shareholder of the company with 50.37% of total shares at the time.
+In 2015, the bank moved its headquarters from Niš to Belgrade and changed its name to AIK Banka a.d.
 Belgrade.

-In 2015, AIK Banka became a member of the MK Group.
-By purchasing the shares of the Slovenian Gorenjska Banka in 2016, AIK Banka increased its income and profitability, continuing its expansion outside the Serbian market, i.e. toward the EU.
+AIK Banka purchased a 21 percent stake of the Slovenian Gorenjska Banka in 2016.
+Locally, AIK Banka acquired 100% of shares of Alpha Bank in 2017.
+In 2017, AIK Banka recorded 101.97 million euros of net profit, the most in the Serbian banking sector.
+In 2021, AIK Banka bought the majority of shares of Serbian subsidiary of Sberbank.